Lingshed Monastery: Description

 The monastery houses about 60 monks and is on the route between Zanskar and Lamayuru.
 It serves the surrounding villages of Lingshed, Skyumpata, Yulchung, Nyeraks, Dibling and Gongma.
 The monastery consists of six principal shrines, kitchens, store rooms and - on its uppermost floor - an apartment for Ngari Rinpoche or other visiting high lamas.
 Below the central temple complex, monastic quarters (shak) fan out in long lines.
-Lingshed monastery also maintains outlying shrines in each of the villages it serves.
+Lingshed monastery also maintains outlying shrines in each of the villages it serves.Lingshed Gonpa has also a Lingshed Labrang in the capital city leh ,opposite to the New Bus Stand Leh.

 It is marked on an early survey map as 'Linshot' and is four marches south of Khalatse.
 There were two sons of La-chen-Bha-gan (c.
 1470-1500 CE), the third king of the Second West Tibetan Dynasty.
 The younger son had the eyes of his elder brother, Lha-chen-Lha-dbaṅ-rnam-rgyal (c.
 1500-1532), put out and then he took the throne.
 "Still, for the continuance of the race, he stationed him, together with his wife at Liṅ-sñed" where his wife bore three sons.